caltechlibrary/dataset/how-to/how-attachments-work.md

 ```

 This will cause additional sub directories to exist (if they haven\'t be
 created before).
-Our \"unversioned\" version still exists as v0.0.0 but
+Our \"un-versioned\" version still exists as v0.0.0 but
 now we have v0.0.1.
 Our attachment metadata file in our JSON object file
 will now include an href pointing to v0.0.1 and a map to all versions
 including v0.0.0.